bjmkafka/kluster/README.md

   Cluster ID n00
 ```

 TCP/IP ports are opened to all interactions with external programs.
-The port number attempt to be non-conflicting so that you can reach all containers from `localhost` which is especially important when using macOS.
+The port numbers attempt to be non-conflicting so that you can reach all containers from `localhost` which is especially important when using macOS.